 301.4 Administrative segregation admissions.

-(i) reasons why the inmate was initially determined to be appropriate for administrative segregation;
+(i) reasons why the individual was initially determined to be appropriate for administrative segregation;

-(ii) information on the inmate's subsequent behavior and attitude; and
+(ii) information on the individual’s subsequent behavior and attitude; and

-(iii) any other factors that they believe may favor retaining the inmate in or releasing the inmate from administrative segregation.
+(iii) any other factors that they believe may favor retaining the individual in or releasing the individual from administrative segregation.

-(4) As part of every 60-day review, whenever a determination is made to continue the inmate in administrative segregation, the superintendent or, as applicable, the deputy commissioner for correctional facilities, shall provide a notice to the inmate that states the reason(s) for the determination and includes the following statement:
+(3) As part of every review, whenever a determination is made to continue the incarcerated individual in administrative segregation, the deputy commissioner for correctional facilities or his or her designee shall provide a notice to the individual that states the reason(s) for the determination and includes the following statement:

 7 CRR-NY 301.4